ikb1/coursera-datascience-getting-and-cleaning-data-project/CodeBook.md

 ------------
 * TrainSubject used to load subject_train.txt data
 * TestSubject used to load subject_test.txt data
-* SubjectData used to combine data from TrainSubject, TestSubject
+* SubjectData used to combine data from TrainSubject and TestSubject

 Other variables
 ---------------